infn-bari-school/docker-tutorial/docs/compose/concepts.md

 #### Waiting for a service is ready

-Some applications might need to wait for a tool is “ready”, not just running.
-Health checks help to identify the "ready" status.
+Certain applications require tools to be fully functional, not just running.
+Health checks can determine when a tool is ready for use.

 The Docker compose file becomes: